46 Free Donation Receipt Templates (501c3, Non-Profit)

 Download: Microsoft Word (.docx)

-The IRS gives clear guidelines on what should be included in a donation receipt.
-Some of these essential features of a donation receipt include; the name of both charity and donor, the date of the contribution, detailed description of the property donated, amount of contribution among other features.
+The IRS gives clear guidelines on what should be included in the receipt.
+Some of these essential features include; the name of both charity and donor, the date of the contribution, detailed description of the property donated, amount of contribution among other features.

 Name of charity and donor

-The donation receipt is required to have the name of the donor, who is the person making contributions to the charity.
-It should also state the name of the charity organization as well as the address or location of the charity organization receiving donations.
+The receipt is required to have the name of the donor, who is the person making contributions to the charity.
+It should also state the name of the charity organization as well as the address or location of the charity organization.

 Date of contribution

-In cases where donations are made in cash, the cash is recorded on the donation receipt as soon as it is received, where donations are not cash-based, a clear description of the donations is recorded on the donation receipt.
-Some donations could be in form of land, and in this case, the location is stated on the donation receipt.
+In cases where the donations are made in cash, the cash is recorded on the receipt as soon as it is received, where they are not cash-based, a clear description is recorded on the donation receipt.
+Some donations could be in the form of land, and in this case, the location is stated on the receipt.

 Amount of contribution

-The amount of contribution in cash should be recorded on the donation receipt.
-However, for non-cash donations, the charity organization should not value these contributions and thus the value cannot be recorded on the donation receipt.
+The amount of contribution in cash should be recorded on the receipt.
+However, for non-cash donations, the charity organization should not value these contributions and thus the value cannot be recorded.
 The role of valuing such contributions remains solely the donor.

 Statement regarding exchange for contributions